yuanxiaochenAC/EvoAgentX/docs/tutorial/tools.md

 1. **Understanding the Tool Architecture**: Learn about the base Tool class and Toolkit system
 2. **Code Interpreters**: Execute Python code safely using Python and Docker interpreters
-3. **Search Tools**: Access information from the web using Wikipedia and Google search tools
+3. **Search Tools**: Access information from the web using various search tools
 4. **File Operations**: Handle file reading and writing with special support for different file formats
-5. **Browser Automation**: Control web browsers using both traditional Selenium-based automation and AI-driven natural language automation
-6. **MCP Tools**: Connect to external services using the Model Context Protocol
-7. **Google Maps Tools**: Access comprehensive mapping and location services for geocoding, places search, directions, and time zone information
 5. **Database Tools**: Comprehensive database management with MongoDB, PostgreSQL, and FAISS
 6. **Image Handling Tools**: Comprehensive capabilities for image analysis, generation, and manipulation using various AI services and APIs
 7. **Browser Tools**: Control web browsers using both traditional Selenium-based automation and AI-driven natural language automation